beltram/rs-training/slides/doc/snippet.md

 ## snippet

-* You can write code in your comments, it will be compiled and run by default
+* you can write code in your comments !
-* The code will act as test using `cargo test`
+* it will be compiled and tested by 'cargo test'
-* Use markdown to declare code blocks
+* use markdown to declare code blocks

 ```rust
 /// # Examples